 Soumya at the arches of Pena Palace in Sintra

-Have a Lisboa Card?
+Have a Lisbon Card?

-Have a Viva Viagem card?
+Have a Navegante/Viva Viagem card?

-Viva Viagem card is the Lisbon transport card.
-You can purchase one for 0.50€ and then load money onto it for your Sintra day out (2.30€ each way).
+Navegante Card (originally the Viva Viagem card) is the Lisbon transport card for non-frequent travelers.
+You can purchase one for 0.50€ and then load money onto it for your Sintra day out (2.40€ each way).

 Clock tower Pena Palace